gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

 The App creates a dedicated dSS API key and stores it in its private persistent `/data` directory.
 The temporary password is cleared after successful setup;
 the empty field remains visible.
-If Home Assistant cannot update the options immediately, the App retries cleanup on its next start without creating another key.
+If Home Assistant cannot update the options immediately, the App waits and retries cleanup automatically before starting the bridge, without creating another key.
 Normal restarts use the stored API key and do not need the password again.

 ## Configuration